IRL

 Are you sure you want to delete this message?

-Contraception are ways to prevent pregnancy.
-Regardless of your gender identity, if you have a uterus and ovaries and have sex that involves a penis and sperm, there is a risk of pregnancy happening.
-People may also use contraception for other reasons, like managing heavy period symptoms.
+Contraception refers to different ways to prevent pregnancy.
+Regardless of your gender identity, if you have a uterus and ovaries and have sex that involves a penis and sperm, there is a possibility of pregnancy.
+People may also use contraception for other reasons, such as managing heavy or painful period, acne, or for cycle regulation.

 To find out more about your contraceptive options, check out our free downloadable booklet.